 In the mid 1960s, transgender Bay Area residents often congregated at Compton’s because they felt unwelcome in the growing gay bars of San Francisco.
 One night, tensions between Compton’s staff and patrons led to the police being called.
 Police were known for their mistreatment of the larger LGBTQ+ community at the time, and their presence quickly led to more patrons fighting back.

-While the official date of the riots is no longer known, its anniversary is recognized in San Francisco every August.
-This year marks the 50th anniversary.
+While the official date of the riots is no longer known, its anniversary is recognized in San Francisco every August for over 50 years.
 An important takeaway from Compton’s is that transgender people have had to advocate for their own health and safety for decades.
 One of the remaining living participants, Felicia Flames, says:

 “You have to remember it was in the 1960’s, and to a lot of people thought we were sick, mental, trash and nobody cared whether we lived or died.
 Our own families abandoned us, and we had nowhere to go.
 And we were tired of the police harassing us because of who we were meant to be.”

 Furthermore, this event led to the establishment of peer-run support services for the trans community, including the National Transsexual Counseling Unit, which is believed to be the world’s first trans organization.
 The riots are further illuminated in the 2005 documentary “Screaming Queens: The Riot at Compton’s Cafeteria.”

 Over fifty years after this uprising, we live in a much different world.
 While social acceptance of the trans community has increased dramatically in recent years, a quick internet search will yield an ongoing pandemic of violence against trans people, both by individuals and by representatives of the state (such as police and politicians).